byjameson/pdo-prepared-statement-class-php/README.md

-This is mysqli class for php language.
-You can make everything with this mysqli class.
+This is pdo class for php language.
+You can make everything with this pdo class.
 This is easiest and safest class in the world.
 I wrote it with pure logic.
 It is free.
 Created by Gokhan Cava

 Connection inside code.